 Poised is probably the best product in this space at what it does: turning meetings you already attend into longitudinal speaking data.
 If your problem is awareness -- you genuinely don't know how often you say "um" or interrupt -- Poised will show you, with real-world numbers no practice app can match.

 Articulated is betting that awareness isn't most people's bottleneck.
-Most people know exactly which conversation scares them; what they lack is a place to run it before it's real.
-That's a rehearsal problem, and rehearsal is the entire product.
+Many people know which speaking moment scares them; what they lack is a place to record, review, and retry what they plan to say.
+That's a rehearsal problem, and rehearsal is the product.

 Full disclosure: Articulated is our product.
 We've represented Poised from its own site and public reviews rather than build a version of it that's easy to beat.